Prompts for Stacknaut Projects

 Hand off and walk away

 You've been building a feature and it's mostly done.
-Say this and the agent reviews your changes, fixes issues, commits, deploys, and submits new URLs to Google -- all automatically.
+Say this and the agent reviews your changes, fixes issues, then commits and deploys when the work is ready.

 take over